TheRedPipin/Solarias/README.md

 ## To Do!

-1. NPC Handling needs a complete reword
+1. NPC Handling needs a complete rework (and finish shop system)
 2. Story and Dialog need fleshing out
 3. Need to finish the graphics
 4. Need to add a proper ending